IanDCarroll/GoScrumYourself/DailyScrum.md

  2. __What will I do today to help meet the Sprint Goal?__
  3. __Do I see any blockers that prevent me from meeting the Sprint Goal?__

+12/27/16
+ 1. __What did I do yesterday that helped meet the Sprint Goal?__
+  - complete ex26 in learn Ruby the Hard Way
+  - Expand the functionality of my arduino clock
+ 2. __What will I do today to help meet the Sprint Goal?__
+  - Download fritzing and doccument the hardware circuitry layout
+  - Do some Zed Shaw exercises
+  - refactor the arduino code
+ 3. __Do I see any blockers that prevent me from meeting the Sprint Goal?__
+  - I don't like having to stand up to bullies, espeically ones that assume only one relationship dynamic, master/slave, (you're the slave) and are immediately angry, hurt, or insulted if you don't follow along with that assuption perfectly.
+I had a work colleague do this to me today.
+My bosses told me I don't have to put up with it.
+I didn't.
+But It's still quite tiring to have to tell someone "no" who feels they have every right to command you.
+As such, the adrenaline from the fight is still in my system, and I'll need to calm down, and get less jumppy if I want to do good work today.
+That'd be my main blocker.
+Still, I feel good to be able to stand up for myself.

 12/26/16
  1. __What did I do yesterday that helped meet the Sprint Goal?__
   - Work through exercise 3 in Learn C the Hard Way